- Prep time 10 minutes

 This pesto is a little bit looser than some recipes, which we prefer for mixing with pasta or drizzling over mussels; but if you prefer a chunkier pesto, use no more than ¼ cup of olive oil.
 It’s made completely in a food processor, but a blender will work, too; just be careful not to over blend, so as to not lose the beautiful texture from the herbs, nuts, and cheese.

 Once it’s ready, use it immediately or store it in an airtight container for no more than two weeks—though it really does taste best right off the bat.
 Pour a shallow layer of olive oil over it to preserve the green color. —The Editors

 1/8 to 1/4 cups

-- Put the cilantro in a food processor and pulse until chopped.
+- Put the cilantro in a food processor and pulse until roughly/coarsely chopped.
 Add the garlic and pine nuts and pulse to combine.
 Add about half the olive oil and blend until a paste begins to form, occasionally scraping down the bowl.
 Add remaining olive oil, Parmesan cheese, and lemon juice and blend until smooth/well-combined.

-- Season with salt and pepper, and add pine nuts, garlic, parmesan, salt or pepper as needed.
+- Season with salt and pepper.
 Toss with pasta or serve on toasted bread.